simeononsecurity/simeononsecurity.ch/content/articles/best-data-recovery-tools-recover-lost-files/index.en.md

 Key features of Disk Drill include:

 - Quick and deep scan modes for efficient data recovery.
-- Support for a wide range of file systems including HFS, HFS+, APFS, and more.
+- Support for many file systems including HFS, HFS+, APFS, and more.
 - Preview function to view recoverable files before performing the recovery.
 - Reliable recovery algorithms to ensure the highest success rate.